-Renovating two floors of, arguably, the ugliest municipal building in Baltimore has spawned a cluster of EWOs that has hiked the fix-up price 45% above the original bid.
+Renovating two floors of the ugliest-looking municipal building in Baltimore has spawned a cluster of EWOs that has hiked the fix-up price 45% above the original bid.

 Yesterday, the Board of Estimates approved $614,197 in Extra Work Orders (EWOs) for repairs to the fifth and seventh floors of the Charles L. Benton Jr. Building to accommodate improved and expanded facilities of the city Department of Transportation – plus $205,656 more for upgrades to a DOT building in East Baltimore.

 Notable for its severe “modernist” design (and deeply stained limestone walls), the Benton Building overlooks the War Memorial Plaza and houses a number of city agencies.

 In a low bid submitted last year, J.A.
 Argetakis Contracting Co. agreed to renovate the two floors and the small DOT building at 6400 Pulaski Highway for $1,706,000.

 That price has now ballooned to $3,101,308 due to EWOs, mostly involving changes to the two Benton Building floors.